rakshit-binary/perl-Quant-Framework/README.md

 ##Quant::Framework::Exchange

 Each underlying can only be traded in a specific exchange.
-As a result of this, some properties of the exchange (e.g. Openning or closing time or holidays) will affect when/how an underlying is being traded.
+As a result of this, some properties of the exchange (e.g. opening or closing time or holidays) will affect when/how an underlying is being traded.

 This module represents basic information about an exchange.
 More specific information about an exchange (including open/close times) can be get using `TradingCalendar` module.
 The information you get from this module are stored in the `exchange.yml` file stored in `share` directory of this repository.

-To read an exchange information:
+To read information about an exchange:

 ```
 my $exchange = Quant::Framework::Exchange->new(
             symbol => 'NASDAQ',